 Teresa Patterson, Paddle Trail Manager

-Teresa Patterson, aka “River Mom” is a certified ACA (American Canoe Association) instructor, and co-owner of Adventures Unlimited Paddling Company.
+Teresa Patterson, aka “River Mom” is a certified ACA (American Canoe Association) instructor, manager of TC Paddlesports (owned by Trinity Coalition), and co-owner of Adventures Unlimited Paddling Company.
 She worked as an event planner/decorator and author before turning her talents to growing the Trinity River Paddling Trail.
 She has been guiding groups of paddlers on adventures throughout the rivers and lakes of the DFW Metroplex for over 6 years.
 She currently serves as President of the North Texas River Runners and is an active member of the Dallas Downriver Club.
 Originally a scuba diver, Teresa took up kayaking as a way to stay close to the water when she couldn’t dive.
 Now kayaking, sailing, and horseback riding are her passions.
 The only thing she loves more is helping others discover the joys of nature on the river.